tales of apocalypto

 Layla is my furry, four legged Siamese grandkitty sporting the latest in post-apocalyptic street wear.
 Portrait of Layla has been a popular feature at my art shows and now hangs on 3 walls across the country.
 She's also a serious conversation starter.
 I'm thinking perhaps I have a future in Post-Apocalyptic pet portraits.
 What do you think?

 I'm a big fan of graffiti/street art and it's influences and textures can be found throughout my artworks.
 Along with the occasional gas mask, as if that isn't obvious enough.
 Here's my version of street art featuring gas mask.
 And to add a touch of sex appeal, a luscious rose in full bloom.

-People love beach scenes.
+Art lovers love beach scenes.
 They're inspiring to artists worldwide, possessing a timeless appeal.
 What kind of artist would I be if I didn't include a gratuitous beach scene in my collection?
-Therefore my contribution to a classic genre titled 'California Dreamin'.
+Therefore my contribution to a classic genre.